Bmi low-cost unit could cease operations in September

 Bmi comprises three underperforming businesses: a traditional airline serving Europe, the Middle East and Africa; bmi regional, serving the UK; and low-cost unit bmibaby.

-IAG, which completed the acquisition of Lufthansa’s bmi in April, said at the time that the price of the deal would be reduced after the German carrier failed to sell bmibaby and bmi regional.
+IAG (ICAG.L), which completed the acquisition of Lufthansa’s (LHAG.DE) bmi in April, said at the time that the price of the deal would be reduced after the German carrier failed to sell bmibaby and bmi regional.

 Bmi said on Thursday it had made progress with finding a buyer for bmi regional, but this had not been possible for bmibaby, despite repeated attempts by both Lufthansa and IAG.